Solar Power For Commercial IoT

 .882mWh per day / 8h per day

 PowerFilm Low Light series solar panels will generate 0.005mW/cm^2 at 200 lux.
-Divide power needed by power density to get total area needed.
+Divide power needed by power density to get the total area required.
 As a general rule, add 20% to account for lighting uncertainty and charging losses.

 0.103mW/.005*1.2 = 30cm2

 The last step is to choose energy harvesting and power management hardware.
-Texas Instruments BQ25570 is an ultra low power energy harvester IC which can also manage battery charging and features a regulated output power rail.
+Texas Instruments BQ25570 is an ultra-low-power energy harvester IC that can also manage battery charging and features a regulated output power rail.

 We will configure the BQ25570 to charge a 40mAh rechargeable Li-Polymer battery and set the output voltage to 3V.
-This exact configuration is implemented in PowerFilm’s Indoor Solar Development Kit (LLDEV-1) and can be used directly as a plug and play solution with any of PowerFilm’s low-light series solar panels.
+This exact configuration is implemented in PowerFilm’s Indoor Solar Development Kit (LLDEV-1).
+It can be used directly as a plug and play solution with any of PowerFilm’s low-light series solar panels.